Privacy is your right

 A successful payment was made for $54.99 AUD 2018/03/08 10:21:51

 The information we have communicated above is secured with strict role-based access rights.
-We do not access it or use it for any other purpose that delivering you the product you've paid for.
+We do not access it or use it for any other purpose than delivering you the product you've paid for.

 We use Squarespace as our content management system.
 This enables us to design, host, and sell products via our website, greaterthanexpereince.design.

-Within Squarespace’s Content Management System there are three modules that have the ability to capture personal and related information.
-These are; Orders, Customers and Analytics.
+Within Squarespace’s Content Management System there are three modules that have the ability to capture personal information.
+These are;

 The Orders module within Squarespace details the following information about people who have purchased one of our digital products;